rthaper01/bigquery-imdb-analysis/README.md

    *By how much do A-list actors over the past 30 years raise or lower average movie ratings?*

 3. **Location Profitability:**
-   *Which San Francisco landmarks offer the greatest potential for cinematic and economic success?*
+   *Which San Francisco landmarks, and movies filmed near them, are correlated with an increase in tourism to the region?*

 ---